-Our common stock is traded on the Nasdaq Global Select Market under the symbol "SSSS."
-The following table sets forth the high and low closing sale price for our common stock, and the closing sale price as a percentage of NAV for each fiscal quarter during the last two most recently completed fiscal years and any subsequent interim periods.
+Our common stock is traded on the Nasdaq Capital Market under the symbol "SSSS".
+The following table sets forth, for each fiscal quarter after December 31, 2017, the net asset value, or "NAV," per share of our common stock, the high and low closing prices for our common stock, and such closing prices as a percentage of NAV per share.